Chia-Network/chia-docs/docs/consensus/three-vdf-chains.md

 The timelords send their VDF output to their full node, which adds it into an EndOfSubSlotBundle.
 This bundle includes the output from each chain (for example c1, ic1, and r1 in the diagram).
 The bundle is propagated to all other full nodes.
 Blocks must also include the infusion point VDFs for all three chains.

 The challenge chain broadcasts the challenges (c1 and c2).
 The same chain also executes the VDF from the start of the sub-slot to the end with nothing infused into it (the circles are VDF proofs but they do not interrupt the VDF).
-That is, in the challenge chain, the "lottery" is completely pre-determined, and not affected by blocks in the slot, until the end of the slot.
+That is, in the challenge chain, the bingo event is completely pre-determined, and not affected by blocks in the slot, until the end of the slot.

 The reward chain infuses every block that is included.